lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 The “assertVisible” function is imported from the test/steps/assert_visibility file.

-If we run the tests by typing nom t in the terminal, they fail, because this flow is not implemented yet.
+If we run the tests by typing npm t in the terminal, they fail, because this flow is not implemented yet.

 The implementation starts in the Rosmaro visual editor.